vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Then the pupil makes a pradakṣiṇa  around the fire, takes his seat at the right side \( dakṣiṇatas\), scil. of the teacher, while he turns to the north, touches \(the feet of the teacher\), and asks: ‘O lord, recite the Sāvitrī’.
 18 The place where

-the teacher is seated is not again specified, but presumably he is still seated west of the fire facing east, that is the place where he performed the homa sacrifice, took the interview accompanied by the a˜

-njalis, and consigned the
+the teacher is seated is not again specified, but presumably he is still seated west of the fire facing east, that is the place where he performed the homa sacrifice, took the interview accompanied by the añjalis, and consigned the

 pupil to Prajāpati etc. This is corroborated by the Hiraṇyakeśigr̥hyas¯utra.19